It’s the holiday season! Which means lots of fun, celebration, aaaand…

 If you want to learn more about this, be sure to check out my Take a Deep Breath Toolkit.

-I hope you feel refreshed knowing that you can have a restful Christmas, my friend!
+I hope you feel refreshed knowing that you can have a restful Christmas and avoid excess holiday stress, my friend!
 Which of these tips can you put into practice this year?